nick-gauthier/anthromes/README.md

 > terrestrial nature for at least 12,000 years*.
 PNAS.
 > <https://doi.org/10.1073/pnas.2023483118>

-Read below for a quick setup guide or check out the [package vignette](vignettes/anthromes-intro.html) for more details and example workflows.
+Read below for a quick setup guide or check out the [vignette](https://nick-gauthier.github.io/anthromes/articles/anthromes-intro.html) on the [package website](https://nick-gauthier.github.io/anthromes) for more details, documentation, and example workflows.

 ## Installation